 Then let's say after a couple of years you want to add a module or function, but the all-inclusive service does not offer it.
 They may or may not be able to accommodate you.
 If they can't, you can always move your website somewhere else.

 What many all-inclusives DON'T warn you about (although it's buried in their terms of service) is that while you own the content of your website (everything you wrote and all the images you posted) you don't own the web design or anything provided by the company.

 Thus, if you move your website, you'll have to start all over again with a brand new design.
 Furthermore, you may have difficulty retrieving content that is integrated into the company's proprietary structure, such as specially-encoded files, or forms developed from their templates.

 Reminiscent of the "Hotel California" song, where you can check in but never leave, many all-inclusive website companies make it very inconvenient and expensive to switch.

-3. Have your site designed by a reputable web designer who is familiar with the needs and interests of mental health professionals.
+4. Have your site designed by a reputable web designer who is familiar with the needs and interests of mental health professionals.
 The best way to find a web designer is from personal recommendations.
 Ask colleagues.
 Check out the websites of other mental health professionals.
 If you like their website, write to them for the name of their web designer.
 Also ask about customer service, which is just as important as artistic and technological expertise.
 Find out whether the person is easy to work with, responds to questions within a reasonable time frame, and communicates clearly.
-TPI has received great feedback about MyPracticeSites, and has arranged for readers of this blog to get a 5%-10% discount.

 Image credit: By Gerolsteiner91 - Own work, CC BY-SA 2.5-2.0-1.0, https://commons.wikimedia.org/w/index.php?curid=3451719